 The diagnosis entails that a person needs to have primary symptoms of schizophrenia (such as delusions, hallucinations, disorganized speech, and disorganized behavior) along with a period of time with symptoms of major depression or a manic episode.
-There may be two subtypes of schizoaffective disorder:
+There might be two sub-types of schizoaffective disorder:

 - Depressive - characterized by major depressive episodes only